GMMan/tama-para-research/protocols/tcp.md

 # Tamagotchi Paradise Prongs Protocol

 This document describes the protocol Tamagotchi Paradise uses to communicate with other units.
 It is split into two parts, the transport layer and the packet protocols.

 ## TCP Transport Layer

 Tamagotchi Paradise uses UART at 460800/8-N-1 and a protocol called TCP (not to be confused with the TCP in TCP/IP) to pass data between peers.
 The protocol consists of commands and payloads.

 ### Commands

-Commands are ASCII text and consist of one command word and zero or more parameters.
+Commands are ASCII text and consist of one command word and up to seven parameters.
+Parameters are split by whitespaces (space, tab, CR, LF), and leading and trailing whitespaces ignored.
 Each command is on a separate line, with CRLF used for line endings.
+Commands should be kept to 16 characters or less, otherwise the earliest characters will be dropped.

 #### `PKT`

 Initiates packet transfer.
 Recipient should `ACK` to begin transfer.

-1 parameter: size of whole packet
+1 parameter: size of whole packet in decimal numbers

 #### `ACK`